Tausty/Flag_Protocol/README.md

 the cheat sheet [doc:](https://docs.google.com/document/d/1ymZc2aoh1iTD2PP5l0dsVyWquVKApO4bHg-8lmNhSuE/edit?usp=sharing)
 ### Rules for 123~~rgb~~
 1. alternate communications
-2. each transfer requires the receiver to raise a flag to conferm that they got the information
+2. each transfer requires the receiver to raise a flag to confirm that they got the information
 3. the sender will begin with 123 or 321
-4. the sender will then start sending black and white pixel combination, witht the number meaning the amount of pixels (ie: 3+10 = the receiver has to draw 4 white pixels)
+4. the sender will then start sending black and white pixel combination, with the number meaning the amount of pixels (ie: 3+10 = the receiver has to draw 4 white pixels)
-5. once the grid is done the sender will send 312, and if there are no more grids they will send it again.
+5. Once the grid is done the sender will send 312, and if there are no more grids they will send it again.
-6. if there is a mistake, the receiver can ask for a repeat, reset the row, or reset the entire 10x10 grid.
+6. If there is a mistake, the receiver can ask for a repeat, reset the row, or reset the entire 10x10 grid.

+# Communication Instructions (v0.2) *OUTDATED*
+This system of communication reduces the amount of data sent by almost half, however the more filled in the grid the less the compression is.
+raise up to 3 flags, if it's down it equals 0, if it's up it equals 1. if all 3 flags are raised, it cycles to the next communication phase.
+Each combination of flags means a different value.
+The drawer starts at the first row, and if the flags show a specific value, they go to that column.
+Finally, if they see all 3 flags raised at the same time twice, they go to the next row.

+The current rate of transfer is 8.5 seconds per black pixel on average.
+### first phase values
+100=1
+110=2
+011=3
+001=4
+010=5
+111=next phase

+### second phase values
+100=6
+110=7
+011=8
+001=9
+010=10
+111= next column, reset to phase one.

-# Communication instructions (vLossless_image_compression.8.2)
+# Communication instructions (vLossless_image_compression.8.2 *OUTDATED*
 *current rate is 12.16 seconds per pixel*
 This one is effectively the same as the previous ones, but instead of saying the coordinates of the black squares, we instead say the length of white or black squares. for examples:
 0011110111 = 2,4,1,3